wilsonmar/wilsonmar.github.io/_posts/2016-03-19-museums-roadtrip-usa.md

 <img alt="Oregon Trail Topo map NASA" width="500" height="310" src="https://cloud.githubusercontent.com/assets/300046/14081576/a8c6f05a-f4c8-11e5-92d6-61cbf9b8ce0e.jpg"></a>

-The trail begins from St. Louis and Independence, Missouri through Kansas and Nebraska to Fort Laramie, Wyoming.
+The trail begins from St. Louis and Independence, Missouri through Kansas and Nebraska to <a target="_blank" href="https://www.nps.gov/fola/index.htm">Fort Laramie, Wyoming (1834-1890)</a>.
 It then goes through Boise, Idaho to Portland, Oregon.
-The map of it in 1907:
+A map of the trail in 1907:

 <a target="_blank" href="https://upload.wikimedia.org/wikipedia/commons/1/19/Oregontrail_1907.jpg">
 <img alt="Oregon Trail 1907" width="1595" height="561" src="https://cloud.githubusercontent.com/assets/300046/14081352/93a3a5fc-f4c7-11e5-8b37-e37be9d713a0.jpg"></a>